 - Hypoglycemia – also known as low blood sugar.
 This occurs when your blood sugar is too low.
-It is most common in Type 1 diabetics and in some cases of Type 2 who are taking medication.
+It is most common in people with Type 1 Diabetes and in some cases of people with Type 2 who are taking medication.

 - Symptoms of Mild Low Blood Sugar are:

 - Severe Low Blood Sugar needs immediate medical attention.
 Symptoms include:

 Severe low blood sugar is very serious.
 In these cases the person is usually not able to eat or drink anything.
 It is important to have emergency glucagon available at all times in the event this happens.

 If a person is unconscious or having a seizure, call an ambulance immediately.

 If you have diabetes, everyone in your family, and friends around you should know how to help you if this happens.
 For more information, ask your doctor how to manage low blood sugar and to educate your family about the use of glucagon.

 There are several reasons this might happen including incorrect dose of medication, skipped meals, not enough carbohydrates, not enough carbohydrates to cover exercise and alcohol.

 Hypoglycemia is a very serious complication so please ask your doctor or healthcare team to educate you about how to manage a low blood sugar.

 Diabetic Ketoacidosis – or, DKA